 As you search for meaning, you may find that you blame yourself or someone else for the death.
 As bad as it feels to believe you are personally responsible for the death, or to believe that someone else is responsible, it may feel even worse to grapple with the possibility that bad things happen at random.

 Additionally, you may wind up being hurt by other people’s assumptions about the meaningfulness of the world.
 Remember, some people want to believe that bad things only happen to people who deserve it.
 So if someone has ever made an insensitive comment about why your loved one deserved what happened or how they brought the death upon themselves, this may be why.
+(You can read some tips to deal with these types of people here).

-Assumptions about the self as worthy:
+Assumptions about the Self as Worthy:

 Obviously individual feelings self-worth vary, but in someone who has not already experienced victimization or trauma, it makes sense that one might be lulled into the false sense that the world wants what’s best for them.
 Further, if someone has never been tested by hardship, it’s easy for them to assume they would be able to resiliently cope with obstacles and maintain their sense-of-self throughout.